asphalt-framework/asphalt/docs/tutorials/echo.rst

         anyio.run(run_application, component)

-You may have noticed that ``ClientComponent`` inherits from :class:`~asphalt.core.component.CLIApplicationComponent` instead of :class:`~asphalt.core.component.Component` and that instead of overriding the :meth:`~asphalt.core.component.Component.start` method, :meth:`~asphalt.core.component.CLIApplicationComponent.run` is overridden instead.
+You may have noticed that ``ClientComponent`` inherits from :class:`CLIApplicationComponent` instead of :class:`Component` and that instead of overriding the :meth:`Component.start` method, :meth:`CLIApplicationComponent.run` is overridden instead.
 This is standard practice for Asphalt applications that just do one specific thing and then exit.

 The script instantiates ``ClientComponent`` using the first command line argument as the ``message`` argument to the component's constructor.
 Doing this instead of directly